wallawil/CS207/README.md

 ## Quick-start Guide:

-####Preliminary work:
+#### Preliminary work:
-Build the robot and circuit
+* Build the robot and circuit
-Pair the HC-05 with your smartphone
+* Pair the HC-05 with your smartphone
-Upload the Human-Tracking Creepy Robot sketch to your Arduino Install the Arduino Object Tracking app to your phone
+* Upload the Human-Tracking Creepy Robot sketch to your Arduino
+* Install the Arduino Object Tracking app to your phone

-####Activating the robot:
+#### Activating the robot:
-Supply power to your Arduino
+* Supply power to your Arduino
-Open ArdObject Tracking app on your phone
+* Open ArdObject Tracking app on your phone
-Attach the phone to the cell phone holder
+* Attach the phone to the cell phone holder

 The robot will now follow humans.
+If you want to stop the robot, remove the phone from its head and close the app.
+This will sever the Bluetooth communication.